Multi-view imaging in networked sensing systems: A covariance-based approach: Phase II: Multi-View Fusion

 The large-scale fading coefficient $\gamma_{\beta,k,q}$ serves as a weighting factor.
 Larger values indicate better channel conditions and thus higher confidence in the corresponding estimate $\gamma'_{r,k,q}$.
-Moreover, as introduced before, each receiver only has a limited field of view about the target, and this field is unknown in advance.
-The binary variable $\lambda_{k,q}$ acts as an adaptive selector, excluding receivers that receive weak scattering signals from grid $q$ and only fusing estimates from receivers whose fields of view likely contains this grid.
-Specifically, when $\lambda_{k,q} = 0$, grid \(q\) is presumed to lie outside the field of view of receiver $k$, and thus we only penalize ${\gamma}_{\beta,k,q} ({\gamma}'_{r,k,q})^2 $ because ${\gamma}'_{r,k,q}$ is supposed to approach $0$ in this case.
+Moreover, as introduced before, each RBS only has a limited field of view about the target, and this field is unknown in advance.
+The binary variable $\lambda_{k,q}$ acts as an adaptive selector, excluding RBSs that receive weak scattering signals from grid $q$ and only fusing estimates from RBSs whose fields of view likely contains this grid.
+Specifically, when $\lambda_{k,q} = 0$, grid \(q\) is presumed to lie outside the field of view of RBS $k$, and thus we only penalize ${\gamma}_{\beta,k,q} ({\gamma}'_{r,k,q})^2 $ because ${\gamma}'_{r,k,q}$ is supposed to approach $0$ in this case.
 For valid estimate $\gamma'_{r,k,q}$ with $\lambda_{k,q}=1, \forall k$, \eqref{eq:Problem_fusion_WLS} penalizes their squared deviation from the fusion target $\gamma'_{r,q}$, ensuring the final fused value represents a channel-weighted consensus of trustworthy estimates.
-Thus, the criterion in \eqref{eq:Problem_fusion_WLS} allows us to estimate effective observation zones without prior knowledge of receivers' fields of view, and ensures only the estimates from receivers with strong scattering intensity are aggregated.

-To incorporate essential target geometric features into the fusion process, we propose to introduce two regularization terms into the objective function.
-Specifically, to exploit the fact that targets occupy a limited number of grids, we employ the following sparsity-promoting term
+Thus, the criterion in \eqref{eq:Problem_fusion_WLS} allows us to estimate effective observation zones without prior knowledge of RBSs' fields of view, and ensures only the estimates from RBSs with strong scattering intensity are aggregated.
+Moreover, we propose to introduce two $\ell_1$-norm based regularization terms into the objective function.
+Particularly, to exploit the fact that targets occupy a limited number of grids, we employ the following sparsity-promoting term

 This term promotes a solution where only a small number of grids exhibit nonzero scattering intensities.
-Moreover, considering that extended targets usually occupy multiple adjacent grids, we introduce the $l_1$-based anisotropic total variation regularization term, which is defined as~\cite{ref:TVl1}
+Considering that extended targets usually occupy multiple adjacent grids, we introduce the $l_1$-based anisotropic total variation regularization term, which is defined as~\cite{ref:TVl1}